masoudhashemi/AWMS/README.md

 - **Recursive Solution Generation**: Each complex math problem is decomposed into sub-problems.
 The message-passing agents are then recursively applied to each sub-problem, allowing for precise, step-by-step solutions.

-- **Adaptive Tool Selection**: Uses an exploration-exploitation strategy (randomization or bandit algorithms) to select the most suitable tool for each sub-problem.
+- **Adaptive Tool Selection**: Uses an exploration-exploitation strategy (contextual multi-armed bandit algorithms with Thompson Sampling) to select the most suitable tool for each sub-problem.
 This adaptive selection enhances problem-solving efficiency by learning from feedback.

 - **Flexible, Modular Architecture**: The framework's agents communicate through a message-passing protocol, allowing dynamic iteration and retooling based on feedback.
 Each agent’s responsibilities are modular, making it easy to expand the framework with additional tools or more complex recursive logic.